trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     example in other packages, refer to this by the raw name like ``PackageX_SOURCE_DIR``.
 This makes such CMake code independent of where the package is in relation to other packages.
-NOTE: This variable is defined for all declared packages, independent of whether they are enabled or not!
+NOTE: This variable is defined for all declared packages that exist, independent of whether they are enabled or not.
+This varible is set as soon as it is known if the given package exists or not.

   ``${PACKAGE_NAME}_BINARY_DIR``